 How can I get involved?

 Read the book!
 We would like to start a campus-wide dialogue.
-If you are on-campus (current students, faculty, and staff), look for emails in the next month that will direct you to participating in book clubs or volunteering.
-If you are not yet on campus (incoming students), we will have group discussions on the Friday before fall classes start.
+If you are on-campus (current students, faculty, and staff), look for emails that will direct you to participating in book clubs or volunteering.
+If you are not yet on campus (incoming students), we will introduce you to the program on the Friday before fall classes start.

 How do I get a copy of the book?

 Copies of the book will available for purchase at the bookstore during summer orientation.
 Students can also check out copies at the UTC Library and the Chattanooga Public Library.

 Will the book be used in any of my classes?

 Yes!
 Members of the English Department will be using the book in English 1010 (Rhetoric and Composition), and other faculty members may also incorporate it into their classes.